Bio to come!

-Kelly is Endeavor’s Advancement Director, with responsibilities for fundraising, donor relations, event management, and external communications.
-She is a PATH Intl.
+Kelly started at Endeavor in 2015 and is a PATH Intl.
 Registered Instructor, PATH Intl.
-Equine Specialist in Mental Health and Learning and EAGALA certified Equine Specialist.
-Kelly also completed the PATH Intl.
-Equine Services for Heroes program, and was the recipient of the prestigious 2017 PATH Intl.
+Equine Specialist in Mental Health and Learning, PATH Intl.
+Mentor, and EAGALA certified Equine Specialist.
+Kelly completed the PATH Intl.
+Equine Services for Heroes program in 2017, and currently sits on the PATH Intl.
+Equine Services for Heroes Committee.
+She was the recipient of the prestigious 2017 PATH Intl.
 International Credentialed Professional of the Year Award, and Region 2 Credentialed Professional of the Year Award.

-Prior to joining Endeavor, Kelly served as an instructor and equine caretaker at Pegasus Therapeutic Riding Center and worked in the Fundraising and Development Office at HealthRight International (formerly Doctors of the World (DOW) USA).
+Prior to joining Endeavor, Kelly served as an instructor and equine caretaker at Pegasus Therapeutic Riding Center and worked at Grey Healthcare Group, and in the Fundraising and Development Office at HealthRight International (formerly Doctors of the World (DOW) USA).

 She holds a Masters in International Relations from the University of St. Andrews in Scotland and is fluent in French.